lacherogwu/scripts-Locales/README.md

 ## Import
 * Copy your EN locale json file to ./en.json
-* Create a csv file with all the data same with the format as file-sample.csv
+* Create a csv file with all the data same with the format as file-sample.csv and call it "file.csv"
 ```
 node .
 ```